kumu/docs/overview/view-editors.md

 Don't like the default colors?
 Click the expand icon <i class="fa fa-angle-down"></i> next to the **Color by** dropdown to fine-tune your coloring options.

-The default color scale `neon2` can support seven different colors.
-If you need more colors (for example if you have 10 or 11 different element types), [check out our color reference](/guides/color-reference.md) to find a scale that will work for your data.
+The default color palette `neon2` can support seven different colors.
+If you need more colors (for example if you have 10 or 11 different element types), [check out our color reference](/guides/color-reference.md) to find a palette that will work for your data.

-Need more fine-grained control over your colors?
-[Check out our full guide on decorations](/guides/decorate.md).
+Need more precise control over your colors?
+Check out our guide on [refining your decorations](/guides/decorate.md#refine-your-decorations).

 ### Connect by